► F16X: Ferrari's take on the SUV

 ► Boss admits crossover project is live

 Ferrari is bowing to the inevitable and drawing up plans for a sports car with more than a hint of genus off-roader about it.
-Company boss Sergio Marchionne referenced the project at a call with investors following the interim results on 3 August 2017.
+Company boss Sergio Marchionne referenced the project at a call with investors following the interim results in August 2017.

 Despite years of denying it would build an SUV, CAR magazine can confirm that it's now an active project in Maranello - and even has its own codename: F16X, which will be built alongside the next-gen GTC4 shooting brake range.

-Official confirmation: why Ferrari can't ignore the SUV trend
+Ferrari SUV: why it can't ignore the SUV trend

-'It will probably happen but it will happen in Ferrari's style,' Marchionne told analysts this week, as he announced a 24% jump in second-quarter profits.
+'It will probably happen but it will happen in Ferrari's style,' Marchionne told analysts last summer, as he announced a 24% jump in second-quarter profits.
 'That space is too big and too inviting and we have a lot of customers who will be more than willing to drive a Ferrari-branded vehicle that has that king of utilitarian objective.'

 Automotive News reports that Ferrari is preparing a five-year product plan that runs through to 2022.
 It will likely be presented in spring 2018, detailing the timeframe for a Ferrari crossover.